 In May 2020, the GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements, effective for fiscal years beginning after June 15, 2022.
 This standard will require similar recognition for right-to-use subscription intangible assets and a corresponding subscription liability that is provided for long-term leases in GASBS No. 87.
-WMU will review its current IT subscription services to evaluate the impact of this standard.
+WMU reviewed its current IT subscription services and implemented the standard in the current year.
+Further details of the implementation are outlined in Note 19.

-In June 2022, the GASB issued Statement No. 100, Accounting Changes and Error Corrections, that will be effective for these types of changes in fiscal years beginning after June 15, 2023.
+In June 2023, the GASB issued Statement No. 100, Accounting Changes and Error Corrections, that will be effective for these types of changes in fiscal years beginning after June 15, 2023.
 WMU will apply this guidance, when appropriate.

-In June 2022, the GASB issued Statement No. 101, Compensated Absences, effective for fiscal years beginning after December 15, 2023 (the District's 2025 fiscal year).
+In June 2023, the GASB issued Statement No. 101, Compensated Absences, effective for fiscal years beginning after December 15, 2023 (WMU's 2025 fiscal year).
 This standard revises some definitions for compensated absences and consolidates guidance for all types of leave to a single accounting recognition.
-This standard is not likely to have a material effect on the WMU's financial statements since they only provide one type of leave that is already recognized using the principles in GASBS No. 101.
+WMU is evaluating the effects and implementation of this standard.